nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 ### Usage

+* You need to:
+  * Contribute a Pageprovider using the `StringListPageProvider` class
+  * Called the page provider with named parameter, `currentDocumentId`, whose value must be set to the current document ID (the document holding the list of related document IDs)

+#### Contribute a New PageProvider Using `StringListPageProvider`

-* copy the following definition in a Studio XML Extension, and set the `xpath` parameter to the StringList field you want to use.
+Copy the following contribution in a Studio XML Extension, and set the `xpath` parameter to the StringList field you want to use.
 For example, here we named the page provider "pp_mystringlistfield" and used the `mysschema:myStringListField` field.

 > [!IMPORTANT]
-> You must use the `coreSession` and `currentDocument` properties they are required as in the example below.
+> * You must use the `coreSession` property, it is required as in the example below.
-> These value ar field by Nuxeo depending on the context of the call.
->
-> The `class` property must not be changed too, of course.
+> * The `class` property must not be changed too, of course.

 > [!TIP]
 > If you need this feature on several fields, you must create as many XML extension and just change the `name` of the provider and the `xpath`.